MediaGrubber/pop-power/index.md

 This site is devoted to 2 things:

-1. Examining how the term/concept "power" circulates in popular discourse (semi-substantive stuff!)
+1. Examining how the term/concept "power" circulates in popular discourse (serious stuff! )
-2. Curating playfully satirical sendups of academia (self-flagellation!)
+2. Curating playfully satirical sendups of academia (self-flagellation! to keep things from getting too serious)

 **HERE'S AN EXAMPLE OF THE SECOND THING**